 Ten Common Estate Planning Mistakes to Avoid

 Contrary to popular belief, estate plans are not just for the rich and famous.
-Most people have at least one thing of value - such as money in bank account, a car, a home.
+Most people have at least one thing of value -- such as money in bank account, a car, a home.
 The reality is that many people could benefit from having an estate plan in place.
-Not only can it help maximize the actual value of the estate you'll pass on to your heirs and beneficiaries, you'll have to opportunity to make informed decisions concerning how your assets should be handled while you are still alive.
+Not only can it help maximize the actual value of the estate you'll pass on to your heirs and beneficiaries, you'll have an opportunity to make informed decisions concerning how your assets should be handled while you are still alive.

 Below are ten common estate planning mistakes to avoid.

 1. Not having an estate plan at all.
 The most common estate planning mistake is not having an estate plan.
 Unfortunately, no one can escape death, but thoughtful planning for what may occur after your death is one of the most important things you can do to ensure your personal and financial affairs will be handled properly when the inevitable occurs.

 2. Not updating your will.
 There are many changes that can take place within a family or business structure, such as births, deaths, divorces, and new property acquisitions.
 Therefore, to ensure the assets you leave behind are given to those you intend, it is wise to perform a periodic update of your will when these changes take place.